| aa | a type of lava. |

 | fennish | abounding in fens; fenny. |

-| fiord fjord | a coastal valley which was sculpted by glacial action. |
+| fiord | (Norwegian) a coastal valley which was sculpted by glacial action. |

-| firn | granular ice formed by the recrystallization of snow.
-[Ger. firn, of last year].
-Aka NEVE. |
+| firn | (Ger.) granular ice formed by the recrystallization of snow, aka neve. |

 | firth | a fjord, inlet. |

-| fjeld | a high, barren Scandinavian plateau. |
+| fjeld | (Norwegian) a high, barren Scandinavian plateau. |

-| fjordic | of or like a FJORD. |
+| fjordic | of or like a fjord. |

 | flatland | land lacking significant variation in elevation. |